 Contact Rubin, Glickman, Steinberg & Gifford P.C. to schedule an initial consultation as early in your murder or homicide case as possible.
-The sooner you partner with our attorneys, the more opportunities you may have to secure a favorable outcome.
+The sooner you partner with our murderer attorneys in Montgomery County, the more opportunities you may have to secure a favorable outcome.

 The Different Types of Homicide Charges in Pennsylvania

 There are different levels of homicide offenses that can be levied against you in Pennsylvania, and it’s important to understand the difference between the different degrees when planning a defense.

 Criminal homicide is the killing of another person wherein the defendant acted intentionally, knowingly, recklessly, or with certain degrees of negligence.
 This offense is broken up into categories, including three degrees of murder and two types of manslaughter.
 These offenses are also punished based on the mental state of the defendant at the time of the killing, which means that it’s not enough to show that someone has died; the prosecution must also prove that death occurred due to the defendant’s actions and that the defendant intended to cause the death at some level or acted in disregard of the risk that it would occur.